It’s easy to tell your kids you love them during happy times. But it’s just as important to do so when it’s hard as well. Here’s why:

 And who wouldn’t?
 They don’t like getting in trouble or knowing they did something wrong.
 And they don’t want to disappoint their parents.
 So, they pout, cry, or even get angry.

 But defensiveness doesn’t help anyone.
 They’re so wound up that they still don’t follow directions or even listen to what I’m saying.
 Their mood can even extend for several minutes of pouting, almost stuck in a rut.

 But then I asked myself why he was behaving this way.
-The reason went beyond the actual misbehavior—the dinosaurs were the least of the problem.
+The reason went beyond the actual misbehavior—the dinosaurs were the least of the problems.
 I learned it wasn’t even getting in trouble, though that’s not a fun experience either.

 I finally realized he felt vulnerable.
 He didn’t want to feel abandoned, shamed, or that he didn’t do anything so terrible it would change how his parents thought of him.

-Tell your kids you love them, even when it’s hard
+Tell your kids you love them, even when it’s hard to

 So, I tried this to see if it would change the way they responded to critiques and reprimands.
 Before I even disciplined, I told my kids “I love you.”

 But it’s at this moment when they need to feel reassured, especially when they feel defensive.
-They need to know that we don’t love their behavior, but we will always love them.
+They need to know that we don’t love their behavior, but we always love them.

 1. Show empathy